Services for Your Family

 - Restoring a discolored or misshapen tooth

-How long your crown lasts for depends on how well you take care of your teeth and gums.
-Thus, good oral hygiene is important to ensure it last for a long time.
+How long your crown lasts depends on how well you take care of your teeth and gums.
+Thus, good oral hygiene is important to ensure it lasts for a long time.

 Dentures are false teeth that the patient can wear to replace missing teeth.
 Dentures can be full dentures or partial dentures.
 Full dentures are worn when all your natural teeth are gone.
 Partial dentures, also known as “partials”, are worn when you still have remaining teeth or when your teeth are unable to support a dental bridge.